Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

 (finger)wands; don't seem to be necessary to do magic!

-white torture is a white lie; just shit, and piss, everywhere, and bite some blood out iff that's not enough; just blind yourself #power_to_the_genie(us)
+white torture is a white lie; just shit, and piss, everywhere, and bite some blood out iff that's not enough; just blind yourself #power_to_the_genie(us) conformity is torture enough for simple minded apes